Solar Earth Inc.

 What are the Benefits of a Grid-Tied Solar System?

-What is a Grid-tie Inverter?
+What is a Grid-tied Inverter?

 A grid-tie inverter (GTI) is an electrical inverter that interfaces a photovoltaic (PV) system with the utility grid.
 GTIs are used in solar photovoltaic systems to change direct current (DC) electricity from the PV modules into alternating current (AC) that can be fed into the commercial power grid.
 GTIs can also manage power flow between the PV system and the grid, maximizing the use of PV power while minimizing stress on the grid itself.